mbluecoder/SimpleKubApi/README.md

 # SimpleKubApi
-A simple Rest API for kubernetes
+A simple Rest API for Kubernetes